 EXAMPLE 1: Joseph has a history of employment as a marble finisher; however, his employer of five (5) years went out of business.
 Joseph has a high school diploma, a valid driver's license, and owns a vehicle.
-He meets with the FEP on the fourth working day of up-front job search and informs the FEP that he had an interview with a local manufacturing company and was offered a position starting the following business day.
-The FEP requests that Joseph submit employment verification within seven working days and proceeds with an informal assessment resulting in few to no known barriers to employment identified.
-On the 10th day the FEP receives employment verification that Joseph began working 40 hours per week.
-The FEP determines that Joseph is appropriate for CMF.
+He meets with the FEP on the fourth working day of up-front job search and informs the FEP that he had an interview with a local manufacturing company and was offered a full-time position starting the following business day.
+Joseph informs the FEP of his employment and the employment start date, and the FEP proceeds with an informal assessment resulting in few to no known barriers to employment identified.
+After running eligibility, the FEP determines that Joseph is appropriate for CMF because Joseph meets all of the nonfinancial eligibility requirements.